Rita Rusk: Life and career

 Rusk was born in the Gorbals, Glasgow, on 22 June 1947.
 She was the daughter of Peggy and Francis Murphy, a car salesman, and had nine siblings.
 As a child Rusk aspired to become an air stewardess so she could travel the world but her first paid employment was on a fruit and vegetable market stall.
 The family moved from the tenements of the Gorbals to the Castlemilk housing estate, built in the 1950s, and Rusk was educated at the Holyrood Secondary School.

 Rusk trained as a hairdresser from the age of 16 in a salon owned by a cousin on Bath Street in Blythswood Hill, central Glasgow.
 She married fellow hairdresser Irvine Rusk in 1969, with whom she bought a salon in Hamilton, South Lanarkshire in the 1970s.
 The couple's only child was born in 1975.
 The Rusks were keen to expand their business and to further this aim appeared at London hairdressing shows such as the 1976 Salon International where they exhibited a style they named the butterfly.
 They went on to open other salons in Glasgow, East Kilbride and Clarkston.

-In 1984 she developed waving scissors with "alpha, beta, gamma and delta blades", in 1986 she developed a smaller version of hair straighteners with flat irons, designed as a more user friendly product for use in the home, she sold the design to Babyliss.
+In 1984 she developed waving scissors with "alpha, beta, gamma and delta blades".
+In 1986 she developed a smaller version of hair straighteners with flat irons, designed as a more user-friendly product for home use, and sold the design to Babyliss.
 Rusk became the first woman to win the title of British Hairdresser of the Year in 1987, jointly awarded with her husband, the pair were also the first Scots to win the title.
 The couple separated in the late 1980s with Irvine moving to the United States where he founded the Rusk hair care brand.